ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 using DNSSEC {{?DNSSEC=RFC9364}} or encrypted DNS ({{?DOT=RFC7858}},
 {{?DOH=RFC8484}}, or {{?DOQ=RFC9250}}, for example).
-If SVCB resolution fails when using cryptographic protection, clients SHOULD abandon connection attempts to the altogether to avoid downgrade attacks.
+If SVCB resolution fails when using cryptographic protection, clients SHOULD abandon connection attempts altogether to avoid downgrade attacks.

 Use of cryptographic protection in DNS can influence other